carpit680/eai/README.md

-# eai
+# eai-ros
 A repository for my implementation of Embodied-AI as a ROS2 package.
-Goal is to make it pretty straightforward to integrate this into any generous purpose autonomous robot or home automation application.
+The goal is to make it straightforward to integrate this into any generous purpose autonomous robot or home automation application.